Mastering Tips Part 3

 Reverb / Reverb

 In order to give the listener a real spatial impression of the audio, reverberation and Graduated depth in mixing and mastering indispensable.
-This depth gradation is achieved by using different pre-delay and time/hall or reverb times.
+This depth gradation is achieved through the use of different pre-delay and time/reverb or Reverb times reached.
 The combination of a small pre-delay in the reverb (up to approx. 70ms) (late onset of the diffuse sound) with a long reverberation time creates the impression of width.

 On the other hand, the longer the pre-delay in the reverb (from approx. 70 ms) and reverberation time, the closer the signal appears.